rapidpro/tracpro/docs/source/releases/deployment-process.rst

 Reset staging environment
 -------------------------

-These steps will restore the production database aand code states to the staging environment.
+These steps will restore the production database and code states to the staging environment.

 #.
 Copy the production database to staging::